What Are the Three Types of Product Defects in Nebraska?

 The State of the Art Defense in Nebraska

-Nebraska law provides manufacturers with a "state of the art" defense for design defect claims.
+Nebraska law provides manufacturers with a “state of the art” defense for design defect claims.
 According to Nebraska Revised Statutes § 25-21,182, proof that the design conformed to the generally recognized state of the art in the industry when first sold constitutes a valid defense.
-This means manufacturers can avoid liability by showing their design met industry standards at the time of production.
+This means manufacturers can avoid liability by showing their design met industry standards at the time of production, even if safer alternatives later became available.

 Challenging Design Defects Successfully

-Successful design defect claims often rely on testimony about how the product performed and industry practices.
-In Nebraska courts, design-defect claims are evaluated under the consumer expectations test, which asks whether the product performed as safely as an ordinary consumer would expect.
-Unlike many other jurisdictions, Nebraska does not require plaintiffs to prove the existence of a reasonable alternative design that would have reduced or eliminated the danger.
+Successful design defect claims often rely on expert testimony about how the product performed and industry practices.
+In Nebraska courts, design-defect claims are evaluated under the consumer expectations test, which asks whether the product performed as safely as an ordinary consumer would expect; Nebraska explicitly declined to adopt the Third Restatement’s risk-utility approach for design defects, and proof of a reasonable alternative design is not required to establish a design defect claim in Nebraska.
+Plaintiffs typically rely on expert evidence to explain how the product failed to meet ordinary consumer expectations when asserting a design-defect claim.

-The timing of when a product was designed and manufactured plays a crucial role.
+The timing of when a product was designed and manufactured plays a crucial role in design defect litigation.
 Under Nebraska’s statute of limitations and repose, claims must be filed within specific timeframes.
-For products manufactured in Nebraska, claims must be brought within ten years after the product was first sold or leased.
+For products manufactured in Nebraska, claims must be brought within ten years after the product was first sold or leased, regardless of when the injury occurred.

 Failure to Warn Nebraska: Inadequate Instructions and Labels